Guides are helpful in many ways. For example, making templates, measuring distance or position, and aligning, are the most basic function of guides.

 3. Smart Guides

 Smart Guides also help you align objects without using the align tools.
-When you move around an object, you’ll see the x and y values and intersecting points guiding by a pink guideline.
+When you move around an object, you’ll see the x and y values and intersecting points guided by a pink guideline.

 If you haven’t had it activated yet, you can go set it up quickly from the overhead menu View > Smart Guides or use the keyboard shortcut Command + U. Same as the other two guides, you can change some settings from the preferences menu.